ElmerLastdrager/spin-build/README.md

 Clone this repository and run the make-release.sh scripts using bash.

+These scripts allow you to build either the latest release version of SPIN, or the current beta version based on the project's master branch.

 ## Usage

 The easiest method to start compiling SPIN is to run: